GULibrarySandbox/intro-text-mining-analysis-2022/content/2-how.md

 ### Text mining and analysis workflow steps

 The most common steps in the workflow include:
-- Finding and building the dataset
+- Finding and building the dataset, either by collating your own resources or accessing and using pre-existing data
-- Preparing text, audio or video for processing
+- Preparing, cleaning and formatting the text, audio or video for processing
-- Computationally processing text to extract data
+- Computationally processing text to extract data with either plug and play tools or by using code
 - Analysing text using computational methods
 - Visualising text using computational methods